Robert O. Wilson: Testimony before the International Military Tribunal for the Far East

 After the surrender of Japan, Wilson testified before the International Military Tribunal for the Far East about the atrocities that he had witnessed during the massacre.
 A collection of diary entries kept by Wilson during his tenure at Nanjing Hospital were later released and offers a grim look into the stark reality that was Nanjing at the time of the atrocities:

 The slaughter of civilians is appalling.
 I could go on for pages telling of cases of rape and brutality almost beyond belief.
 Two bayoneted corpses are the only survivors of seven street cleaners who were sitting in their headquarters when Japanese soldiers came in without warning or reason and killed five of their number and wounded the two that found their way to the hospital.

 Let me recount some instances occurring in the last two days.
 Last night the house of one of the Chinese staff members of the university was broken into and two of the women, his relatives, were raped.
 Two girls, about 16, were raped to death in one of the refugee camps.
 In the University Middle School where there are 8,000 people the Japs came in ten times last night, over the wall, stole food, clothing, and raped until they were satisfied.
 They bayoneted one little boy of eight who have [sic] five bayonet wounds including one that penetrated his stomach, a portion of omentum was outside the abdomen.
 I think he will live.

+Later life and death

+Wilson was married and had three children, Elizabeth, Marjorie, and Robert O. Wilson, Jr. He died in Arcadia, California on November 16, 1967.

+His monument was unveiled in a ceremony at the United Methodist Church in Arcadia, California on November 12, 2017.